 US STOCKS-Tech-heavy Nasdaq rises on growth optimism, shrugs off hawkish Fed

-June 17 (Reuters) - U.S. technology shares rose on Thursday on optimism around a speedy economic recovery, although the Federal Reserve's unexpectedly hawkish message on monetary policy kept the S&P 500 and the Dow indexes subdued.
+June 17 (Reuters) - U.S. technology shares jumped on Thursday on optimism around a speedy economic recovery, although the Federal Reserve's unexpectedly hawkish message on monetary policy kept the S&P 500 subdued.

-Eight of the 11 S&P indexes were down in morning trade, while information technology .SPLRCT was among the few gainers on the day.
+Five of the 11 S&P indexes were down in late morning trade, while information technology .SPLRCTrose the most among gainers.

-Chipmaker Nvidia Corp NVDA.O jumped 4.8% to lead gains among the technology behemoths after Jefferies raised its price target on the stock.
+Chipmaker Nvidia Corp NVDA.O jumped 5.5%, leading the charge among technology behemoths after Jefferies raised its price target on the stock.

 Technology shares, which generally perform better when interest rates are low, powered a rally on Wall Street last year as investors flocked to stocks seen as relatively safe during times of economic turmoil.